-Throughout the 1960s and 1970s, the button stance was very consistent on all of Bond’s suit coats and sports coats and placed about an inch below the waist, around the height of the navel.
+Throughout the 1960s and 1970s, the button stance was very consistent on all of Bond’s suit coats and sports coats and placed slightly below the waist, around the height of the navel.
 This is a lower stance than what is most commonly seen today, but it flows well with the body.
 It comfortably hugs the jacket around the waist, and being a little lower than halfway down the jacket it emphasizes V-shape of a man’s torso and makes him look more athletic.
 A low button stance gives prominence to the chest and torso and the expense of leg length, while a low button stance emphasises both the length of the legs and the width of the hips.

-In the 1980’s the button stance on Bond’s suit jackets lowered a bit more to follow the trend made popular by Armani.
-Thankfully that’s the only trend of the 1980’s Roger Moore’s suits saw.
+In the 1980’s the button stance on Bond’s suit jackets lowered a bit more to follow the trend made popular by designers like Armani.
+Thankfully that’s the only trend of the 1980’s Roger Moore’s suits followed.
 A very low button stance gives the suit a more relaxed look than a higher button stance and further emphasizes a the torso, but it does at the cost of making the legs look shorter.
-Though Roger Moore has longer legs that can work with this style, on the majority of men it’s not as flattering.
+Though Roger Moore has longer legs that can work with this style, it’s not as flattering on the majority of men.
 Moore’s double-breasted jackets by Douglas Hayward in the 1980s had the same low button stance as the single-breasted jackets.
 As opposed to the single-breasted jacket with a low button stance, the low-buttoning double-breasted jacket is flattering to the shorter man because of the long, sweeping lapel.